-- Zinc Bromide can affect you when breathed in and by passing through your skin. - Contact can irritate and burn the eyes and skin. - Breathing Zinc Bromide can irritate the nose, throat and lungs causing coughing and/or shortness of breath. - Exposure to Zinc Bromide can cause headache, personality changes (such as depression), poor appetite, lethargy and confusion. - Skin rash can occur with repeated exposure.
+- Phenylthiourea can affect you when breathed in and by passing through your skin. - Contact can irritate the skin and eyes. - Breathing Phenylthiourea can irritate the nose and throat. - Breathing Phenylthiourea may irritate the lungs causing coughing and/or shortness of breath.
+Higher exposures can cause a build-up of fluid in the lungs (pulmonary edema), a medical emergency, with severe shortness of breath.